vasylsidnenko/swift-ai-api/README.md

 3. What concepts they should understand

 These criteria help educators and learners understand the expectations for each level and provide a framework for assessment.
 The criteria are displayed in collapsible sections in the web interface, allowing users to view them when needed without cluttering the display.

+### User Interface Improvements

+#### Tabbed Difficulty Levels
+The web interface now displays question difficulty levels (Beginner, Intermediate, Advanced) as tabs for easier navigation.
+This design:
+- Allows users to quickly switch between difficulty levels without scrolling
+- Provides a cleaner, more organized view of the content
+- Makes it easier to compare answers across different levels

+#### Collapsible Validation Information
+Validation information is now displayed in a collapsible section that:
+- Shows a summary of validation status and quality score by default
+- Can be expanded to view detailed validation comments
+- Uses color-coding to indicate validation status (passed, failed, or skipped)

+#### Token Usage Display
+The interface now displays token usage information for each question, showing:
+- Total number of tokens used
+- Breakdown of prompt tokens and completion tokens
+- Helps users understand API resource consumption

+#### Code Formatting Improvements
+The code formatting system has been enhanced to:
+- Better handle various code block formats
+- Support inline code snippets with language prefixes (e.g., "swift let counter = 0")
+- Provide proper syntax highlighting for multiple programming languages

 ## Error Handling